PSBP-Library/psbp-library.github.io/index.md

 computing capabilities have an *operational* nature.

-Computing is about *performing computations*
+Computing is about *executing computations*

 Computing generalizes *evaluation* which is about *evaluating expressions*.